Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Main Results

 Unlike for $1\leq \alpha\leq 2$, for $0<\alpha<1$, the lower and upper bounds in (\ref{eq:sum_secrecy_rate_D>2}) and (\ref{eq:sum_secrecy_bound_D>2}) have a gap.
 For illustration purposes, these bounds are plotted for $\alpha=0.4$ in Fig. \ref{fig:lower_upper_bounds}.

-\begin{remark} When $\alpha=0$, i.e., no adversary, our achievability scheme for $D>2$ described in Section \ref{Proof_Thm2} reduces to the achievability scheme in \cite{maddah2014fundamental}, which is shown to achieve the optimal rate-memory tradeoff for the case of two users and a library size of three or larger \cite{tian2016symmetry,cao2018coded}.
-The upper bound for $D>2$ derived in this work is to address the intricacies of the adversarial model and is useful only when the adversary is present ($\alpha>0$), i.e., (\ref{eq:sum_secrecy_bound_D>2}) is loose when $\alpha=0$. \end{remark}
+\begin{remark} When $\alpha=0$ (no adversary), our achievability scheme for $D>2$ in Section \ref{Proof_Thm2} reduces to the achievability scheme in \cite{maddah2014fundamental}, which is shown to achieve the optimal rate-memory tradeoff for this case \cite{tian2018symmetry,cao2019coded}.
+However, the upper bound for $D>2$ derived in this work is to address the intricacies of the adversarial model and is useful only when the adversary is present ($\alpha>0$); (\ref{eq:sum_secrecy_bound_D>2}) is loose when $\alpha=0$. \end{remark}